Ace Ventura: Pet Detective: Release

 Warner Bros. released Ace Ventura: Pet Detective in 1,750 theaters in the United States and Canada on February 4, 1994.
 The film grossed $12.1 million on its opening weekend, ranking first at the box office and outperforming other new releases My Father the Hero and I'll Do Anything.
 Opening-weekend audiences surveyed by CinemaScore gave the film a grade "A−" on a scale of A to F. For its second weekend, it grossed $9.7 million and ranked first at the box office again, outperforming newcomers The Getaway, Blank Check, and My Girl 2.
-Variety reported of Ace Ventura's second weekend in box office performance: "The goofball comedy defied dire predictions by trackers, slipping just 20% for a three-day average of $5,075 and $24.6 million in 10 days".
-The Los Angeles Times reported: "Audiences are responding enthusiastically to Carrey's frenzied antics...
+Variety reported of Ace Ventura's second weekend in box office performance, "The goofball comedy defied dire predictions by trackers, slipping just 20% for a three-day average of $5,075 and $24.6 million in 10 days."
+The Los Angeles Times reported, "Audiences are responding enthusiastically to Carrey's frenzied antics...
 [The film] is especially a hit with the 10- to 20-year-old age group it was originally targeted for.
-Box-office grosses indicate that many fans are going back to see the film again".
+Box-office grosses indicate that many fans are going back to see the film again."
 It grossed $72.2 million in the United States and Canada and $35 million in other territories for a worldwide total of $107.2 million.
 The film's US box office performance led Variety to label it a "sleeper hit".
 Its best performance overseas was in Italy.
 On home video, Ace Ventura sold 4.2 million home videos in its first three weeks, which Los Angeles Times called "just as powerful a draw" as its theatrical run.

 Carrey also starred in The Mask and Dumb and Dumber later in the year.
 The three films had a total box office gross of $550 million, which ranked Carrey as the second highest-grossing box office star in 1994, behind Tom Hanks.

-The Hollywood Reporter said before Ace Ventura, Jim Carrey was "seen mainly as TV talent" and that with the film's success, it "firmly [established] him as a big-screen presence".
+The Hollywood Reporter said before Ace Ventura, Jim Carrey was "seen mainly as TV talent" and that the film's success "firmly [established] him as a big-screen presence".
 The film's success also led Morgan Creek Productions to produce the 1995 sequel Ace Ventura: When Nature Calls with Carrey reprising his role.
 Author Victoria Flanagan wrote that Carrey's performance "generated cult success for the film among adolescent male viewers".
 The Hollywood Reporter wrote that it "gained a loyal cult following through frequent TV airings".
 NME wrote in retrospect that the film was a "cult 1990s comedy".

-Ace Ventura: Pet Detective was released on VHS on June 14, 1994, DVD on August 26, 1997, and Blu-ray on September 3, 2013 by Warner Home Video.
-Sony Pictures Home Entertainment released the film on Blu-ray for the 25th Anniversary Edition in April 2019.
+Ace Ventura: Pet Detective was released on VHS on June 14, 1994, on DVD on August 26, 1997, and Blu-ray on September 3, 2013, by Warner Home Video.
+Sony Pictures Home Entertainment released the film on Blu-ray in a 25th Anniversary Edition in April 2019.
+Shout!
+Studios released the film on 4K Ultra HD Blu-ray on July 29, 2025.